Opal Guide - October's Birthstone

 Symbolism Meaning

-The History & Lore of Opals
+The History & Lore of Opal

-• Arabian legend: Formed from lightning strikes
+• Arabian legend: Said to have formed from lightning strikes that became trapped in stone.

 Types of Opal: Which One Reflects You?